Important Notice: keepSIX Consumption and Treatment Service is Closed March 21, 2025

 Service Evaluation:

-- Preliminary data by researchers at Unity Health who are conducting the evaluation of supervised consumption services in Toronto found that the proportion of service users who participated in a drug/alcohol treatment or detox program in the last six months was significantly greater than the proportion of non-service users:
+- Preliminary data by researchers at Unity Health who were conducting the evaluation of supervised consumption services in Toronto found that the proportion of service users who participated in a drug/alcohol treatment or detox program in the last six months was significantly greater than the proportion of non-service users:

 - 53% of recent SCS service users vs. 43% of non-service users recently participated in a drug/alcohol treatment or detox program